ppy/osu-wiki/wiki/Ranking_criteria/Metadata/en.md

 - **When multiple metadata options are available:**
   - Aim to match Ranked beatmaps.
 Follow what is most recent and common, then verify that metadata is correct and fix as needed.
     - Artist names should be consistent as well, as long as they are not intentionally using different aliases.
+    - Marker capitalization can be changed freely if done to match title and artist stylisation.
   - Official romanisations/translations are preferred for romanised fields, so long as they are easily found and commonly recognised.
   - In case of conflicting options, a discussion should be held to determine what would be the best option.